Manuel Riva

 George Emanuel Călin better known as Manuel Riva is a Romanian DJ and record producer.
-A long running artist and DJ, he had started with the trop Demmo and later in the duo Deepcentral.
+A long running artist and DJ, he started with the trop Demmo and later in the duo Deepcentral.

 In Demmo (Romania) (2001-2006)

 Manuel Riva began his musical career as George Călin with the band Demmo, that also included Anamaria Ferentz and Vik.
 Together they released four albums: Pentru inima ta, Trei, Ding Dang Dong and Cântecul meu.
 The band had a considerable hit with the Romanian version of "Darla Dirladada".
 The band lasted from 2001 to 2006.

 In Deepcentral (2008-2013)

 In 2008 George Călin established the band Deepcentral with him as DJ and Doru Todoruț as vocalist. with two albums through Universal Music Romania, Deepcentral (in 2009) and O stea (2013).
 Charting hits with Deecentral included notably "Russian Girl", "In Love", "Music Makes Me Free" and "Speed of Sound" in the period 2009 to 2011.
 His song "Gura ta" by Delia and Deepcentral, topped as number one Romanian hit for 2016.